William Brown (veterinarian): Social reform

-Brown travelled around the country lecturing on anti-vivisection, peace, and temperance.
+Brown was a vegetarian.
+He travelled around the country lecturing on anti-vivisection, peace, and temperance.
 He also served as president of the Prohibition Society.

-In 1905, in association with the Friends' Anti-Vivisection Association, Brown delivered lectures on vivisection and animal rights, arguing that animals have the right to be protected from suffering.
-In 1919, at the request of the association, he compiled a series of lectures he had delivered on the subject, published under the title Our Lesser Brethren.
+In 1905, in association with the Friends' Anti-Vivisection Association, Brown delivered lectures on vivisection and animal rights, arguing that animals should be protected from suffering.
+In 1919, at the request of the association, he compiled a series of lectures on the subject, published under the title Our Lesser Brethren.

 After the founding of the Cats Protection League in 1927, Brown joined its council.
+In 1929, he spoke against blood sports at a Bristol meeting of the League for the Prohibition of Cruel Sports, stating:

-In 1929, he spoke out against blood sports, stating:Have you a right to torture animals for your pleasure?
+Have you a right to torture animals for your pleasure?
 Have you a right to make their lives amid terror and misery in order to derive some measure of gratification from what are called the pleasures of the chase?